thirdtank/brut/brutrb.com/dev-environment.md

 * The *Foundational Core* is bootstrapped in a degenerate environment without reliable tools beyond Bash.
 This is why it's almost entirely written in Bash, since it's available everywhere and relatively stable.
 * The *Workspace* **can and should** rely on the languages and third party modules that are part of your app.
-The only exception is `bin/setup`, since it installs third party modules.
+The only exception is `brutsetup`, since it installs third party modules.
 As such, it should work entirely based on Ruby and its standard library.

 ## Technical Notes